UKVI-Accepted Certified Translations for UK Visa Applications

 How much does certified translation cost in the UK?

 Certified translation in the UK starts from £12.99 per page.
-This includes a signed statement of accuracy, translator credentials, and digital delivery within 24 hours.
+This includes a signed statement of accuracy, translator credentials, and digital delivery within 24 business hours.
 No hidden fees or additional charges.

 - Standard certified translation: from £12.99 per page